Language and Page Formatting Options

 mount /dev/vg01/lvol0 /mygfs2

--o optionargument consists of GFS2-specific options (see Table 3.2, “GFS2-Specific Mount Options”) or acceptable standard Linux
+-o optionargument consists of GFS2-specific options (refer to Table 4.2, “GFS2-Specific Mount Options”) or acceptable standard Linux

 mount -ooptions, or a combination of both.
 Multiple

 optionparameters are separated by a comma and no spaces.